dangyogi/RPOF-CMC/source/Article_V.rst

         This may be rescinded at any time by a majority vote, or the Chairman.

 .. index::
-   single: no confidence not allowed
+   single: no confidence; not allowed
-   single: censure not allowed
+   single: censure; not allowed
-   single: straw poll not allowed
+   single: straw poll; not allowed
    single: officers; no confidence/censure/straw poll not allowed
    single: State Committeemen and Committeewomen; no confidence/censure/straw poll not allowed
    single: members; no confidence/censure/straw poll not allowed